 It is also worth noting that Chip charge a withdrawal fee of £0.50 should you withdraw more than once in any 28 day period.

 Having used both of these offerings it is my view that Plum is currently the better savings app available for the following reasons:

 - Plum currently has access to 12 investment funds offering a greater scope of choice.

-- Outside of the free account, the premium Plum account comes at a cost of £1 per month, compared to Chip’s premium account which costs £1.50 every 28 days and currently requires you to refer a friend.
+- Outside of the free account, the premium Plum account comes at a cost of £3 per month, compared to Chip’s premium account which costs £4.99 every 28 days.

 - Plum can link to more than one current account.

 - Plum also offers users the ability to save extra using roundups.

 - Chip charges a withdrawal fee of £0.50 should you make more than one withdrawal in any 28 day period.

 That being said it would be wrong not to point out that the Chip interest account earns 1.1% compared to Plum where the maximum interest is 1.40%.